Kansas State vs. TCU NCAA Football Odds, Plays and Insights | October 30, 2021

 Kansas State Stats and Trends

-- This season, the Wildcats are winless against the spread when entering a game as a favorite of 3.5 points or more.

-- Kansas State's games this year have hit the over four times in seven opportunities (57.1%).
+- Kansas State's games this year have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).

 - Find the latest spread and moneyline odds for Kansas State at SISportsbook.